aknackiron/testdroid-documentation/testdroid-cloud-ui/projects/index.md

   is for example application or device crash.

-In addition to summary information you can download the application and test files as well as as all the log files.
-You can also access Test Case and Screenshots comparison views from the Summary widget.
+In addition to summary information you can download the application and test files as well as all log files.
+You can also access screenshots comparison views, compare screenshots by devices or compare screenshots by test steps (for Calabash runs only) from the Summary widget.
+Device specific logs are available by going to each device run.

 Test run view details -widget contains summary information for each device.

 ![Picture.
 Test run view details -widget]({{site.github.url}}/assets/testdroid-cloud-ui/projects_run_details.png)

-On the top-right of the test run widget, user can filter data shown in widget.
+* On the top-right of the test run widget, user can filter data shown in widget.
 For example, user can filter passed, failed, excluded, and not executed devices for the widget.
-More specific error of test execution from test run can be seen when mouse is hovered on the top of red colored error message.
-User can focus on each device run by clicking the device row.
-User can open all device runs by clicking Show all X devices where X indicated the number of used devices in the test run.
-User can also retry the test run for visible devices.
+* More specific error of device execution from test run can be seen when clicking on the info icon on device line.
+* User can focus on each device run by clicking the device row.
+* User can also retry the test run for a single device by clicking the retry button at the and of a device line, or by selecting checkbox of one or multiple devices.
+* Clicking on the checkbox column title, user can select also not visible devices for retry.

 ![Picture.
 Retry.]({{site.github.url}}/assets/testdroid-cloud-ui/projects_retry_listed.png)